Take olsalazine tablets or capsules with a meal or after a snack.

 |Diarrhoea||Drink plenty of water to replace lost fluids.
 Make sure you take olsalazine after meals|

-Important: olsalazine can sometimes cause allergic reactions and problems with your blood.
+Important: olsalazine can sometimes cause allergic reactions or problems with your blood cells.
 You should contact your doctor immediately if:

 - You have any difficulty in breathing, or any swelling of your face or tongue.

-- You have any unexplained bleeding, bruising, red or purple discolorations on your skin, a sore throat, fever, or if you feel generally unwell during this treatment.
+- You have any unexplained bleeding, bruising, red or purple discolorations on your skin, a sore throat, a high temperature (fever), or if you feel generally unwell during this treatment.

 If you experience any other symptoms which you think may be due to this medicine, speak with your doctor or pharmacist.